-Under strong warming, our modelled methane emissions accumulate to 836 to 2614 Tg-CH4 (68 % range) until the year 2100.
-Maximum contributions until the year 2300 can reach 10.000 Tg-CH4 (upper 68 % range, see Table 2).
+Under strong warming, our modelled CH4 emissions accumulate to 836 to 2614 Tg-CH4 (68 % range) until the year 2100.
+Maximum contributions until the year 2300 can reach 10 000 Tg-CH4 (upper 68 % range, see Table 2).

 We have additionally analysed the impact of uncertainty in initial MAGT distribution on the calculated carbon fluxes.
 Soil temperatures affect the magnitude of carbon release in two ways.
-First, MAGTs determine the initial active layer profile and thus the amount of carbon perennially frozen under per-industrial climate.
+First, MAGTs determine the initial active layer profile and thus the amount of carbon perennially frozen under pre-industrial climate.
 Second, soil temperatures determine the vulnerability of permafrost carbon to future degradation.
-Based on a model ensemble with sampling solely uncertainty in MAGT, we inferred a spread in the year 2100 of $32.5 \pm 23\%$ Pg-C and $81.5 \pm 8\%$ Pg-C for the scenarios RCP2.6 and RCP8.5 respectively, which further increase to $60 \pm 33 \%$ Pg-C and $235 \pm$ 6 % Pg-C in the year 2300.
-The factor 3-5 larger fractional uncertainty for the climate mitigation scenario (RCP2.6) illustrates the enhanced sensitivity to initial permafrost temperatures of modelled carbon fluxes under moderate warming.
+Based on a model ensemble with sampling solely uncertainty in MAGT, we inferred a spread in the year 2100 of 32.5 ± 23 and 81.5 ± 8 % Pg-C for the scenarios RCP2.6 and RCP8.5 respectively, which further increase to 60 ± 33 and 235 ± 6 % Pg-C in the year 2300.
+The factor of 3-5 larger fractional uncertainty for the climate mitigation scenario (RCP2.6) illustrates the enhanced sensitivity to initial permafrost temperatures of modelled carbon fluxes under moderate warming.

-3.3 Contribution of deep deposits
+3.3 Contribution of individual soil pools and of deep deposits